M66B/NetGuard/ADBLOCKING.md

 You'll need to enable filtering and (temporarily) logging for this (you can do this by using the *Configure* button; check both options) and you'll need to wait until the address appears (you can speed this up by opening some apps with in-app ads).
+Note that ads are likely being cached, so this may not take effect immediately.

 <br />